-- A. If you are a Class B Stockholder of record, there are two ways to vote: - By completing and depositing your proxy with our transfer agent no later than the last business day preceding the date of the Meeting; or - By written ballot given to our Secretary on the day of the Meeting.
+A. If you are a Class B Stockholder of record, there are two ways to vote:

+- preceding the date of the Meeting; or - By written ballot given to our Secretary on the day of the Meeting.

-If you are a Class B Stockholder and you return your proxy card, but you do not indicate your voting preferences, the proxies will vote your shares FOR Matters 1 and 2, and will use their discretion on any other matters that are submitted for stockholder vote at the Meeting.
+If you are a Class B Stockholder and you return your proxy card but you do not indicate your voting preferences, the proxies will vote your shares FOR Matters 1, 2, 3 and 5, and with respect to Proposal 4, the proxy will vote to approve, in an advisory (non-binding) vote, that a stockholder vote to approve the Company's executive compensation (Matter 3 above) be presented every 3 years, and will use their discretion on any other matters that are submitted for stockholder vote at the Meeting.